xinity/custom-gitlab/doc/charts/gitlab/unicorn/README.md

 Field `replicaCount` is an integer, controlling the number of Unicorn instances to create in the deployment.
 This defaults to `1`.

-#### gitlabHost

-The external GitLab hostname to use for providing git commands to users in the GitLab UI, and generating links to assets.

 ### GitLab Shell

 GitLab Shell uses an Auth Token in its communication with Unicorn.
 Share the token with GitLab Shell and Unicorn using a shared Secret.